 The CONNECTING Hearts Project

-Opening Hearts, an installation of all 1468 hearts, took place on Human Rights Day, 10 December 2016, at Circular Quay, Sydney.
-The wrapped hearts were placed in a spiral on the lawn.
-The public were invited to walk into the work and unwrap a heart as a symbolic act of welcome, and to write a message on the cloth.
+Opening Hearts, the largest installation , took place on Human Rights Day, 10 December 2016, at Circular Quay, Sydney.
+Two thousand wrapped hearts were placed in a double spiral on the park adjacent to the Museum of Contemporary Art.
+Around 1000 people walked the spiral and wrote responses.